Tea and the Art of Meditation

 - Better Control over Dependencies: Meditation helps you develop mental discipline which has been shown to improve our ability to manage emotions as well as our visceral impulses.
 This helps us avoid destructive addictive behavior such as drug dependencies and food addictions.

-How to Corporate Tea into your Meditative Routine?
+How to Incorporate Tea into your Meditative Routine?

 Tea is an excellent tool used to help maintain focus and awareness during meditation.
 Some even practice meditation as part of their tea preparation routine.
 The best meditation routines are the ones you will follow most consistently and the best meditation routines always begin with tea.
 Below we have compiled a list of our favorite morning meditation routine teas that will keep you focused and aware.